Outgoing Programs of External Sponsors for Doctoral Researchers

 ▲ back to top

-Federal Ministry of Education and Research (BMBF) and Ministry of Science, Technology and Space (MOST) – German-Israeli Cooperation in Water Technology Research) – Young Scientists Exchange Program
+Federal Ministry of Research, Technology and Space (BMFTR) and Ministry of Science, Technology and Space (MOST) – Young Scientists Exchange Program (YSEP)

 Target group: